erroronline1/caro/readme.md

 # open tasks

 * filter by context
-* export append all files that are not embedded (aka !images)
 * empty form pdf export for occasional printing

 * input type email (multiple), phone